vishalchovatiya/Linux-System-Programming/How floating point no are stored ?.md

 - The number of bits in the exponent determines the range (the minimum and maximum values you can represent).

 #### Significand
-- If you add up all the bits in the significand, they don't total `0.7853975`.
+- If you add up all the bits in the significand, they don't total `0.7853975`(which should be, according to 7 digit precision).
 They actually come out to `0.78539747`.
 - There aren't quite enough bits to store the value exactly. we can only store an approximation.
 - The number of bits in the significand determines the precision.
 - 23-bits gives us roughly 6 decimal digits of precision.
 64-bit floating point types give roughly 12 to 15 digits of precision.